svpino/ml.school/README.md

 ```

 Before deploying the model to SageMaker, you must build a Docker image and push
-it to AWS's Elastic Container Registry (ECR).
-You can do this by running the
+it to the [Elastic Container Registry](https://aws.amazon.com/ecr/) (ECR).
+You
-following command:
+can do this by running the following command:

 ```bash
 mlflow sagemaker build-and-push-container